News & Events

 News 27 Oct, 2020

 What can be achieved via electronic means within the 2013 Employment Tribunal Rules?
 Andrew Allen QC has updated his earlier article to reflect the changes to the 2013 ET Rules made on 8 October 2020?
 Hearings by electronic means Following the changes to the 2013 ET Rules made on 8 October 2020, Andrew Allen QC has updated his article analysing the practical issues faced by Employment Judges in considering, within the parameters of the 2013 ET Rules, whether to list hearings that are to be conducted by electronic communication.
 You can view the article here.
 Find out more These extraordinary circumstances bring new perspectives on employment law and the existing rules.
-Please contact Nick Levett on 020 74274905 or Adam Macdonald on 020 7353 6381…
+Please contact Nick Levett on 020 74274905 or Mark Gardner on +44 (0)20 7427 4909ho will be…

 Peter Linstead recently appeared in the Employment Tribunal for the Respondent in Mr Christopher Johnson v MyTaxi Network Ltd 2303018.
 The background The Claimant in this action worked full-time as a Black Cab driver in London between 2014 and 2016.
 In February 2017, the Claimant downloaded the driver version of “Mytaxi”, a mobile application that connects Black Cab drivers and passengers.
 Excluding the “odd trip” in April, the Claimant didn’t actively use the app until the end of July 2017 and made no further trips after 18th April 2018.
 The claim The Claimant in this action claimed protected disclosure detriment, holiday pay, unlawful deduction of wages and failure to pay the national minimum wage.
 The two preliminary issues to be…